-2 Development of UBB projects and programmes in the field of international cooperation
+2. Development of UBB projects and programmes in the field of international cooperation

-Babeş-Bolyai University runs the most diverse portfolio of European and international projects.
-Projects that include at least one component for the development of the international relations of the university are managed or comanaged by the Centre for International Cooperation.
+Babeş-Bolyai University has attracted various funding sources for the implementation of a large number of international projects both at faculty and university level.

 UBB looks to capitalise on the international projects available through academic associations, especially those supporting priority programmes in the university strategic plan and alignment with global developments in internationalisation.

 In terms of their financial relevance, projects won under the Erasmus programme take centre stage.
-The implementation of the Erasmus programme has generated a considerable surge in the number of applications submitted each year.
-The annual approval rate for Erasmus applications submitted every year is 70%.
-Providing teachers and administrative staff with an ongoing annual training programme may generate a higher number of applications both submitted and approved at institutional level.

-Given that a higher number of approved projects generates an increase in the external funding used for institutional development in various areas, implementation of the following objectives is essential:
+A high number of Erasmus applications are submitted every year for different funding lines.
+The Erasmus Department constantly supports teachers and administrative staff in the application and implementation stages of projects through consultancy and training assistance.

+Attracting European funding for the implementation of various activities at institutional level is a top priority given the need to implement the following objectives:

-- increasing the number of applications submitted at university level; - increasing the number of projects implemented at UBB under the Erasmus programme; - increasing the number of teaching staff (or/and administrative staff) who are involved in international consortia implementing projects; - acknowledging the relevance and enhancing the visibility of UBB teaching and administrative staff involved in cooperation projects with strategic partners.
+- increasing the number of applications submitted at university level; - increasing the number of projects implemented at UBB under the Erasmus programme; - increasing the number of teaching staff (or/and administrative staff) who are involved in international consortia implementing projects; - acknowledging the relevance and enhancing the visibility of UBB teaching and administrative staff involved in cooperation projects with strategic partners;